 We've reached the end of the journey... the "bottom" of our funnel.

 Throughout Startups Customers, we covered everything from defining our targets to acquiring leads to closing customers.

 You now understand the basics of sales and marketing for a B2B startup.
 Well done!

-My name is Greg Skloot and I'm an entrepreneur, obsessed with tech and early stage operations.
-Previously, I was co-founder and CEO of Attend.com ($3M VC funding, 30 employees) and COO of influencers@ (bootstrapped, 15 employees).
-I'd love your feedback!
-Feel free to Tweet @GregSkloot or shoot me an email.
+I'm Greg Skloot, an entrepreneur obsessed with tech, management and early stage operations.
+I'm currently Co-founder of Weekly Update and President of Crystal.
+Previously, I was co-founder and CEO of Attend.com ($3M funding, 30 employees) and VP Growth at Netpulse ($40M funding, 70 employees).
+Feel free to Tweet @GregSkloot or email me.